 If you also want to visit Qinglong (青龙峡) and the Peaks Gap (峰林峡) you can buy the tickets all together (add 30 Yuan for each site).
-I didn’t visit those places so I can’t assure the are worth the time.
+I didn’t visit those places so I can’t assure you they are worth the time.

 The ticket is valid for two days.
 If, as I did, you’re thinking to buy a used ticket at half price from someone else, think twice.
-The people that built the scenic area thought about it: beside your ticket you’ll have to show your finger print to access every spot.
+The people that built the scenic area thought about it: besides your ticket, you’ll have to show your fingerprint to access every spot.
 How clever they are!

 Climbing the Yuntai Mountain